marcpllew/Froth-n-Swap/README.md

 ## Questions

--   Data bases local and host.
-Do i add my tables inside these?
-On both?
+-

--   Do i store acual code inside readme file?
+-   Do i store actual code inside readme file?
 LIke JPEG?

+-

 -   Where to next?

+## to do's

+-   update data base tables.
+-   Remove 'styles\_' and replace with acual styles